 2h later we’re in Santa Elena without further incidents.
 Still it’s very cloudy, occasionally raining and pretty cold.
 We learn, that a huge cold front from Canada and the States is the reason for this terrible weather.

 Now we’re on the Ruta Puuc.
 And we’re ready to visit the most famous of the sites along this road: Uxmal.
 Even 1 of the most famous in Yucatan.

 Arriving there, immediately you feel its importance.
 Just look at the entrance they built.
 No, not the good old Mayas, no the Mexicans constructed just an impressive building with ticket boots, many entrance gates, numerous souvenir shops, restaurants ready to feed the crowds of the huge buses, etc.

-Approaching the ticket counter you start wondering about the prize.
+Approaching the ticket counter, you start wondering about the prize.
 They don’t ask you to pay the usual 50 or 75 Pesos to enter.
-No they added some 300 Pesos for the State of Yucatan.
-Unfortunately they forgot to indicate what for they’re asking this amount.
-Well, as we still think there should be an minimal value for the bucks wandering from 1 pocket to the other 1, we feel definitely slightly ripped off.
+No, they added some 300 Pesos for the State of Yucatan.
+Unfortunately, they forgot to indicate what for they’re asking this amount.
+Well, as we still think there should be a minimal value for the bucks wandering from 1 pocket to the other 1, we feel definitely slightly ripped off.
 And it looks like we’re not the only 1s.

 Maybe the State of Yucatan considers a visit to Uxmal illegal – so it might be a simple penalty for unconscious tourists.
 Who knows.
 We can’t get an answer.